Power Industry

 Combining biological treatment with membrane filtration, membrane bioreactors effectively eliminate organic and inorganic pollutants from wastewater, enhancing the overall treatment process and making the water suitable for recycling.

-The pulp and paper industry is a key sector that produces paper, cardboard, and other paper-based products, relying heavily on the use of water in various stages of production.
+The pulp and paper industry is a key sector that produces paper, cardboard, and other paper-based products, relying heavily on use of water in various stages of production.
 This process generates large volumes of wastewater, often containing high levels of organic materials, fibers, and chemicals.
 Membrane technology plays a vital role in addressing environmental concerns by efficiently treating this wastewater.

 Relevant Technologies